-The National Health and Medical Research Council’s Australian Guidelines to Reduce Health Risks from Drinking Alcohol recommend that for women who are pregnant or planning a pregnancy not drinking is the safest option.1
+The National Health and Medical Research Council's Australian Guidelines to Reduce Health Risks from Drinking Alcohol recommends that for women who are pregnant or planning a pregnancy not drinking is the safest option.1

 If you drink during pregnancy it may contribute to: